-Despite that, in Norway for example, because of government incentives, over half of the vehicles are now electric.
-But according to Luke Feltham, writing in the Mail and Guardian there are only 1000 EVs in South Africa out of 12.5 million cars.
+In Norway for example because of government incentives, over half of the vehicles are now electric.
+But according to Luke Feltham, writing in the Mail and Guardian there are only 1000 EVs in South Africa out of 12.5-million cars.

 The reasons are complex but at the top of the page is that the government, despite having committed at the Paris agreement to having 3 million EVs on the road in thirty-years time, is dragging its feet and making life very difficult for middle and lower income South Africans.

 Those wanting to move to a car that will contribute to the solution of climate-change, rather than adding yet more to the problem, will simply have to pay extra and there will be no state rebates.

 The import-tax on an EV is nearly 50-percent more than a petrol or diesel car.
 This is made up from customs, excise and ad-valorem duties; plus VAT.
 There are government disincentives to manufacture in SA according to the BMW.
 The troubles at Eskom are no doubt part of the problem.

-Despite that, we will soon have our own Nissan Leaf; it is five years old which means a relatively small battery and limited range, but the upside is that it does not come with all the bells and whistles; I can park my own car, thank you very much, though a few cameras would be nice.
+Despite that we now have our own Nissan Leaf; it is five-years old which means a relatively small battery and limited range, but the upside is that it does not come with all the bells and whistles; I can park my own car, thank you very much, though a few more cameras would be nice.